remram44/sdp_curricula/README.md

         # then, within the SSH session:

-        pip install -r requirements.txt # install the requirements, you should only have to do this the first time

         pg_restore -U postgres -d sdp_curricula sdp_curricula.dump # load all the datas

         ./manage.py runserver 0.0.0.0:8000 # or sdprun for a shortcut